 With some simple rules, AI-powered customer insight, real-time decisionmaking and a built-in follow-up process, the restaurant was able to turn John’s negative experience into a positive one.

-To create a personalized customer experience – of any kind – there are a lot of moving pieces to coordinate.
+To create a personalised customer experience of any kind, there are a lot of moving pieces to coordinate.
 You need real-time decision-making, up-to-date customer insight and synchronisation between channels.

-So we’ve designed our latest product, Horizon CXFlow, to house all of those elements in one platform.
+So we’ve designed our latest solutions in Horizon, to house all of those elements in one platform.

-With its drag-and-drop workflow builder, baked-in customer insight and intelligent decisioning, CXFlow makes it easy to deliver a personalized experience – whether you’re asking for feedback or re-engaging a lapsed customer.
+With its drag-and-drop workflow builder, baked-in customer insight and intelligent decisioning, Horizon makes it easy to deliver a personalised experience whether you’re asking for feedback or re-engaging a lapsed customer.